-- Review your notes and enhance it later to make sense out of what you’ve written.
+- Review your sales notes and enhance it later to make sense out of what you’ve written.

-- Don’t just create and ignore the notes, but use it wisely.
+- Don’t just create and ignore the sales notes, but use it wisely.

 - Use a consistent method to make notes like a diary or a CRM to ensure you don’t misplace any information by storing it in different places.

-Notes are of great worth if you put them to the right use.
-You need to be careful while making them.
+Sales notes are of great worth if you put them to the right use.
+You need to be careful while taking notes.

 Don’t just create a verbatim script of what your prospect says instead take notes of the pertinent information and use them to push the deal through different stages of a sales cycle.